 Music will be played by Abstract Movement Festivals during the event and must be submitted via DanceBUG no later than 10 days before the start of the event.
 Having a backup of your music is highly recommended.

 Photography and video recording of any kind are strictly prohibited and will result in a $250 fine.
-A professional videographer and a professional photographer will be on-site for your convenience.
-Photos and/or videos can be ordered ahead on DanceBUG or via the DanceBUG website before, during and after the competition.
+A professional videographer and a professional photographer from DanceBUG will be on-site for your convenience.
+Photos, videos, and livestream access are included in registration fees and available for each dancer.

 ADJUDICATORS – Three adjudicators will be part of our panel of judges for this event.
 We have ensured that, together, the adjudicators have specific and up-to-date teacher training in multiple styles of dance.
 The average score of all three adjudicators will be calculated for the final score.
 Please note that all judging decisions are final.